charliecalvert/CloudNotes/Assignments/Ec2Provision.md

  - Install Git
  - Download JsObjects from GitHub into your Git folder.
  - Install Node
+ - Create and Configure an Elastic IP (See Lamp Section)

 Optional, at least for now: